 Answer: Some think Moses married a woman of a different race than he was.
 He originally had a wife named Zipporah who was the daughter of a Midianite priest (Exodus 2:15 - 21).
-Your question refers to Numbers 12:1 which states his wife was a Cushite.
-This is a term often used in the Bible to refer to African nations.
-Bible commentaries disagree whether Numbers refers to the race or originating people of Moses' first wife or a second one he had after Zipporah died.
+Your question refers to Numbers 12:1 that states his mate was a Cushite, a term often used to refer to African nations.
+Bible commentaries disagree whether this verse in Numbers refers to the race or originating people of Moses' first wife or to a second one he had after Zipporah died.

 Although any alien or Gentile (a term used for anyone of a race different that Israel) that was not circumcised could not partake of the yearly Passover ceremony, they still were required by law to do several things.

-Strangers in the land were commanded to faithfully observe God's holy Sabbath Day (Exodus 20:10), keep the annual Feast of Tabernacles in the Fall (Deuteronomy 16:13 - 14) and bring the commanded sacrificial offerings when they commited sins of ignorance (Numbers 15:24, 26, 29 - 30).
+Strangers in the land were commanded to faithfully observe God's holy Sabbath Day (Exodus 20:10) and keep the annual Feast of Tabernacles in the fall (Deuteronomy 16:13 - 14).
+They were also bring the commanded sacrificial offerings when they committed sins of ignorance.

 Note that God makes no distinction between those who are Israelites and those who are "strangers" (Gentiles, aliens, sojourners, those who were not of Israel by "race") in regard to the need to offer sacrifices, the ability to receive forgiveness of sins, and even the punishment for presumptuous sins!

-Therefore, based on the Bible, there is no prohibition against what people define as different "races" from being married.
-It does not matter who Moses' wife was or her "race" even if it could be 100% proven.
+Based on the Bible, there is no prohibition against what people define as different "races" from being married.
+It therefore does not matter what was the ethnic heritage, lineage, etc. of Moses' wife.